 Online Sweepstakes Casino & Poker for California

-Sweepstakes sites offer online casino games and online poker for real cash prizes!
+Sweepstakes sites offer online casino games and online poker for cash prizes!

 Chumba Casino – The #1 sweepstakes online casino.
-New players get 2 freep sweeps coins + $30 gold package for $10 dollars.
+New players get a $30 Gold Coin package for $10 plus 2 bonus Sweeps Coins.
 Chumba Casino offers slots, blackjack, craps, roulette, and a whole lot more!

 Global Poker – The #1 sweepstakes online poker site.
 Has thousands of players at any given time offering cash games and poker tournaments.
-New players that verify their account get a 20 gold package!
+New players that verify their account get a 20 Gold Coin package!

 Luckyland Slots – A popular sweepstakes online slots casino it offers over 50+ slots games.